jthalpern/jthalpern.github.io/_pages/Why.md

 I taught myself how to build this website.
 My ability to quickly learn new skills, tools, and concepts has been essential to my success in publishing.
 This adaptability means I can hit the ground running in just about any work or software environment.

-#### I'm extremely capable of working independently, but I also know how to collaborate
+#### I'm extremely capable of working independently, but I also love to collaborate
 I'm used to being productive, prioritizing tasks, and completing projects in a self-directed way.
-I also have experience collaborating with team members such as beta readers, audiobook narrators, and various other stakeholders.
-I'm comfortable with whatever level of collaboration or independence the job calls for.
+I'm also experienced collaborating with team members such as beta readers, audiobook narrators, and various other stakeholders.